Positive definite metric spaces: Magnitude in

 In particular,

 for every $t>0$. \end{thm}

-In the language of \cite[Definition 3.4.5]{Leinster}, Theorem \ref{T:growth-upper} implies that any compact subset $A\subseteq \bigl(\ell_p^n\bigr)^\alpha$ has magnitude dimension at most $n$, and Theorem \ref{T:growth-lower} implies that if $A$ also has positive volume, then the magnitude dimension of $A$ is precisely $n$.
+In the language of \cite[Definition 3.4.5]{Leinster}, Theorem \ref{T:growth-upper} implies that any compact subset $A\subseteq \bigl(\ell_p^n\bigr)^\alpha$ has magnitude dimension at most $n/\beta$, and Theorem \ref{T:growth-lower} implies that if $A$ also has positive volume, then the magnitude dimension of $A$ is precisely $n/\beta$.\footnote{The published version of this paper used the notation $tA$ in the last two results to mean what is denoted here by $t \cdot A$, in conflict with the notation established earlier in this paper.
+As a result, the last paragraph of the published version misstated the consequences for magnitude dimension in spaces with homogeneous metrics of degree smaller than $1$.}